Opentrons/Protocols/protocols/1506-gencell-pharma-part1/README.md

 9. Robot will mix the samples and master mix mixture.

 ### Additional Notes
-4x6 Screwcap Tube Rack Setup: (slot 4)
-* Water: D1
-* 10X RE Buffer: D2
-* BSA: D3
-* Alu I: D4
-* Rsa I: D5

----

 4x6 Eppendorf Setup: (slot 5)
+* Water: A1
+* 10X RE Buffer: A2
+* BSA: A3
+* Alu I: A4
+* Rsa I: A5
-* Empty tube reserved for Master Mix: A1
+* Empty tube reserved for Master Mix: D1

 ---